lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ## Matching operators {#chap-MO}

 Matching Operators (MOs) are functions used by both SCHC C/D endpoints involved in the header compression/decompression.
-They are not typed and can be indifferently applied to integer, string or any other data type.
+They are not typed and can be applied to integer, string or any other data type.
 The result of the operation can either be True or False.
 MOs are defined as follows:

-* equal: The match result is True if a field value in a packet and the value in the TV are equal.
+* equal: The match result is True if the field value in the packet matches the TV.

-* ignore: No check is done between a field value in a packet and a TV in the Rule.
+* ignore: No check is done between the field value in the packet and the TV in the Rule.
 The result of the matching is always true.

 * MSB(x): A match is obtained if the most significant x bits of the packet header field value are equal to the TV in the Rule.
 The x parameter of the MSB MO indicates how many bits are involved in the comparison.
 If the FL is described as variable, the length must be a multiple of the unit.
 For example, x must be multiple of 8 if the unit of the variable length is in bytes.